seraphimrisen/SubnauticaMods/README.md

 # SubnauticaMods
 These are mods that Seraphim has developed or is developing for Subnautica.
 Two have been released so far.
+They are all free to use as your own code base, including any assets included within, though some of those may be copyright or trademark of Unknown Worlds Entertaingment.
+I don't have the time or willpower to maintain or update these anymore, so they are free to the community to do as they wish.
+Kinda a shame I never got to to the Cyclops thermodynamics mod but life is what it is.

 -EnzymeChargedBattery: Developed as a clone of PrimeSonic's MidGameBattery to foster understanding of the mod process.